Nearly-polynomial inverse theorem for the U^d norm in degree d+1: Introduction

-An important (qualitative) result about polynomials over $\F$, of characteristic $\ch(\F)>d$, is that the derivative characterization is robust: $f$ is \emph{correlated} with $\Poly_{<d}$ if and only if $\D^d f$ is \emph{biased}.
-This lies at the core of the theory of Gowers norms~\cite{Gow01,Tao12,HHL19}, and is usually formulated using exponential sums:\footnote{Which measure the distance of a distribution to uniformity; see e.g.\ Claim~33 in~\cite{BV10}.} for any function $f \colon \F^m \to \F$, one denotes
+An important (qualitative) result about polynomials over $\F$, of characteristic $\ch(\F)>d$, is that the derivative characterization is robust: $f$ is \emph{correlated} with some polynomial of degree below $d$ if and only if $\D^d f$ is \emph{biased}.
+This lies at the core of the theory of Gowers norms~\cite{Gow01,Tao12,HHL19}, and is usually formulated using exponential sums:\footnote{Which are closely related to the distance of a distribution from uniformity; see e.g.\ Claim~33 in~\cite{BV10}.} for any function $f \colon \F^m \to \F$, one denotes